|Nutrition Facts (per serving)|

 This Mexican version of arroz con pollo includes large cubes of chicken and spicy green chilies.
 You can substitute mild green pepper if you prefer.
 This quick, easy, and flavorful preparation makes a great one-dish lunch or dinner.

-- 2 pounds boneless, skinless chicken, white or dark meat (cut into 1- to 1 1/2-inch cubes)
+2 pounds boneless, skinless chicken, cut into 1 to 1 1/2-inch cubes

-Cover the pot and let it simmer undisturbed for 25 minutes.
-Take the pan off the heat and let it sit, without lifting the lid, for an additional 5 minutes (or up to half an hour).
+Cover pot and let simmer undisturbed for 25 minutes.
+Take pan off of heat and let sit, without lifting the lid, for an additional 5 minutes (or up to half an hour).